CopterExpress/clover/docs/en/flight.md

 <img src="../assets/flight/controller_arm.jpg" width=300 class="zoom border center">

 * Using the toggle switch - the Armed / Disarmed states can be set to one of the toggle switches.
-For more information on setting up, see the article on [flight modes] (modes.md).
+For more information on setting up, see the article on [flight modes](modes.md).
 * With QGC - you can arm your drone programmatically.
 To do this, click on the inscription *Disarm* in the header and select another state.
 * With the help of the program - the copter can enter the *Armed* state if the parameter `auto_arm = True` is specified in the navigation command, such as: navigate, set_position, etc.